-ARTICLE 5.12 FUNERAL EXPENSES
+ARTICLE 5.11 FUNERAL EXPENSES

-The City shall expend a sum of money not to exceed \$30,000 for funeral expenses to the heirs of a Unit member who dies while on active duty from injuries incurred while performing his/her job or who dies as a direct cause of such injuries.
+The City shall expend a sum of money not to exceed \$30,000 for funeral expenses to the heirs of a Unit member who dies while on active duty from injuries incurred while performing the member's job or who dies as a direct cause of such injuries.
 This amount includes any amount already available for this purpose in accordance with California State Labor Code Section 4701.